Dangerous Dog Breeds

 Dog Bites Are More Common Than You Imagine

-Still, some breeds merit more caution than others solely because of their capacity to cause harm.
-Let’s take a look at the most dangerous dog breed in the United States and why it is a potential liability.
+Still, some breeds merit more caution than others, solely because of their capacity to cause harm.
+Let’s take a look at the most dangerous dog breeds in the United States, and why they are a potential liability.

 Who Monitors Dog Attacks?